Crop Insurance Overview

 Farmers have noted crop insurance as their most important agriculture risk management tool.
 A licensed agent can provide additional information and assist you with insurance appropriate for your agricultural operation.
 Use this guide to learn more about insurance available to the agricultural sector.

-- Virginia - Crop Insurance covers 1.2 million acres and provides $670.2 million in protection.
+- Virginia - Covers 1.2 million acres and provides $670.2 million in protection.

-- Nationwide - In 2021, more than 460 million acres of farmland were protected through the Federal Crop Insurance Program.
+- Nationwide - In 2021, more than 460 million acres of farmland were protected through the Federal Crop Insurance Program (FCIP).

 What is Crop Insurance?

 Crop-Hail- Crop-Hail policies are provided directly to farmers by private insurers.
-These policies are not part of the Federal Crop Insurance Program.
+These policies are not part of the (FCIP).

 - Protect high-yielding crops from hail damage.